Ian Lenagan

-Ian Lenagan (born 1946, Scholes, Wigan) is a business entrepreneur, theatre producer and shareholder of London Broncos, chairman and owner of Wigan Warriors, and former owner of Oxford United F.C.
-In 2016 he was appointed Chairman of the Football League.
+Ian Lenagan (born 1946, Scholes, Wigan) is a business entrepreneur.
+He was the chairman of Wigan Warriors from 2006 to 2023.

 Early life

 Born in Scholes, Wigan, Lenagan attended St Patrick's Primary School as a child and gained an appreciation for rugby league, playing for the local amateur club also named St Patrick's.

 He was educated at West Park Grammar School in St Helens before eventually moving onto university.
 Lenagan attended both Manchester and Liverpool universities and graduated with a BSc in Mathematics and a MSc in Magnetohydrodynamics respectively.

 Career

 Workplace Systems

 In 1985 Lenagan set up his own business, Workplace Systems, in Milton Keynes, to develop and supply software products for workforce management.
 Following a contract with Asda, the business became expanded across Europe, Australasia, the US and the Middle East.
 Major retailers known to use Workplace Systems include Argos, Focus, Sports Café, Next and Morrisons.
 With the success of Workplace Systems, the company was floated on the London Stock Exchange in 2000 under the name Telework Systems PLC to incorporate another company founded by Lenagan in 1981, TeleWare, which focused on the telephony software products market.

 A decline in the telephone market saw TeleWare sold off to its management in 2003 and the company change its name to WorkPlace Systems International plc, 49% owned by Ian Lenagan.

 In December 2011, Workplace Systems was acquired by a Lloyds Banking Group-backed management buyout, and Lenagan stepped down from his role as chairman, receiving £19m from the buyout.